agritheory/beam/beam/docs/hooks.md

 	}
 }
 ```
-To add a custom javascript function, add the following hook to your apps' hooks.py
+To add a custom javascript function, add the following hook to your apps' hooks.py.
+An example implementation is available in the source code.

 ```python
 beam_client = {